Gitanshu111/Gitanshu111/README.md

 <a href="https://www.hackerearth.com/gitanshu kumar" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/hackerearth.svg" alt="gitanshu kumar" height="30" width="40" /></a>
 </p>
 <p style="text-align: justify; line-height: 1.5; font-family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif;">
-            As a BCA student, I am passionate about technology and its potential to transform the world.
-I am currently pursuing my degree in Computer Applications from Chandigarh University , where I have been developing my skills in programming, database management, and software development.<br>
+            As a MCA student, I am passionate about technology and its potential to transform the world.
+I am currently pursuing my degree in Computer Applications from SRM Institute of Science and Technology , where I have been developing my skills in programming, database management, and software development.<br>

-One of my biggest strengths as a BCA student is my ability to quickly adapt to new technologies and software development methodologies.
+One of my biggest strengths as a MCA student is my ability to quickly adapt to new technologies and software development methodologies.
 I have always been fascinated by the latest trends in technology and I am constantly seeking to learn new skills and techniques that can help me become